Sweet Pain: Learning to Love Acupressure Mats

 If you’re a certain type of person, you should keep an acupressure mat on hand to use along one with more traditional forms of pain relief, like acetaminophen or ibuprofen.

 Acupressure mats are not for most people despite the glowing consumer testimonials.
+They’re a self-selected group: those who’ve purchased one.
 Pain, even just a touch of it, even if it’s energizing and somehow makes your energy flow more fluidly, isn’t compelling to most people.
-The truth is that most people like to be comfortable and are averse to even a little pain and inconvenience.
+The truth is most people like to be comfortable and are averse to even a little pain and inconvenience.

 That is not the only strike against acupressure mats that will prevent them from ever entering the Western health care mainstream.